Raúl López (footballer, born 1993): Guadalajara (return)

 After a great season with Coras and the Mexico national under-20 football team, López returned to Chivas and became a regular starter.
 On 1 March 2015 he scored his first career goal with Guadalajara in a 3–0 win against Monterrey.
+On 4 November 2015, Chivas beat León 1–0 in the Copa MX final.

 Pachuca

+On June 8, 2016 Lopez joined Pachuca on loan.
+During his loan spell, Pachuca beat Tigres 2–1 on aggregate to win the 2016-17 CONCACAF Champions League.
+He scored the first goal of the final, away at the Estadio Universitario, in a match that ended 1–1.
+On June 8, 2017, he was permanently signed for an undisclosed amount.

+Toluca

+On 8 June 2020, Lopez joined Toluca for the 2020 Apertura.

+Santos Laguna

-On June 8, 2016, Lopez was signed from Guadalajara for an undisclosed amount.
+On 12 December 2022, Lopez signed for Santos Laguna.

 Style of Play

 López is one of Liga MX most solid and complete right-back.
 He is both technically gifted defensively and in attacking.
 He's able to do long runs on the side that many time lead with a cross and goal, and is a free kick specialist.

 International career

 Youth

+He was selected for the 2013 FIFA U-20 World Cup.
 On 18 September 2015, López was selected by coach Raul Gutierrez to play in the 2015 CONCACAF Men's Olympic Qualifying Championship.

 Senior

 On 8 November 2015, López was called up to the senior national team to replace Paul Aguilar, who was injured.